jaquerinte/caravel_radiation_harden/README.md

 ### **User Maskable Interrupt Signals**

-This signals are not connected.
+These signals are not connected.

-## **Modules Description**
+## **Description of the Modules **
-The ecc registers module is compose of a set of multiple sub-modules.
-The following image is a representation of the modules and how each one of them interconnect.
+The ECC Registers module is composed of a set of multiple sub-modules.
+The following image is a representation of the modules and how each one of them is connected.

 ![](readme_data/output-crop.jpg)
 <div align="center"> Block diagram of the implemented verilog. </div>

 ### **Module List**
-- Parity calculator.
+- [Parity calculator](verilog/rtl/ecc_registers/parity_calculator.v).
 This module takes the input data and calculates the parity bits that will be stored in the registers.
-- Register data.
+- [Register data](verilog/rtl/ecc_registers/register_data.v).
 This module contains all of the registers and stores the data with the parity bits.
-- Data verifier.
+- [Data verifier](verilog/rtl/ecc_registers/data_verificator.v).
 This modules takes the input value from the Register data and the parity bits and verifies and corrects (if needed) the value.
-- decoder_output.
+- [Decoder_output](verilog/rtl/ecc_registers/decoder_output.v).
 This module is a skeleton module that serves only to get the signals to the top module.
-- state counters (Monitoring Unit).
+- [State counters](verilog/rtl/ecc_registers/state_counters.v) (Monitoring Unit).
 This module contains all of the counters that keep track of the number of reads, writes, single bit flip occurrences and 2 bit flip occurrences.

 ## **Wishbone Description**
-In this chip is implemented the wishbone to access the 32 bit counters and also to access the internal registers  in order to modify the first 32 bits for testing of the ECC capabilities.
+In this chip we use the wishbone bus to access the 32-bit counters, as well as the internal registers.
+This way we can modify the first 32 bits for testing the ECC capabilities.

-The chip have to modes, operation mode where it performs the register file operations or in wishbone operation.
-The both modes are independent and can not be operated at the same time.
+The chip has two modes. **Operation mode**, in which it performs the register file operations or in **wishbone operation**.
+Both modes are independent and cannot be used at the same time.

  ### **Memory Map**